JakeSmith1/Problems-and-Solutions/README.md

 ##To Run Tests:
 - npm install
+- npm test
-- open index.html in your browser
+- If you want to run the tests in your browser, then open index.html

 ##Sorting Algorithms:
 - Bubble sort